younata/coz-e/src/build_log/chapter_4.md

 - 2022-10-02 - Glassed upper face of the upper landing gear bulkhead attempt number 2.
 - 2022-10-08 - Glassed aft face of the aft landing gear bulkhead
 - 2022-10-09 - Cut out and sanded foam off hardpoints from forward landing gear bulkhead attempt 2, to be used in attempt 3.
+- 2022-10-12 - Rough trim of fiberglass off of the aft landing gear bulkhead.
+Will probably build a router table for the final trim.
+- 2022-10-13 - Cut out new foam core of the forward landing gear bulkhead.
+Epoxied in place the hardpoints.
+- 2022-10-14 - Glassed one side of the forward landing gear bulkhead.